Specialisation after MBBS - MD, MS and Diploma

 Specialisations Abroad

 It is believed that out of the total number of doctors that the country produces, one-third of them goes abroad for residency training or to practice.
-The most preferred choices for countries among doctors at home are the United States, the United Kingdom, Canada, Australia, Singapore among others.
+The most preferred choices for countries among doctors at home are the United States, the United Kingdom, Canada, Australia, and Singapore among others.
 Indian medical degrees are recognised in a lot of countries.
 To pursue postgraduate medical courses in the USA and Canada, candidates are required to take ECFMG and USMLE while in the UK, students appear for PLAB.
 Candidates will be required to choose which country they wish to pursue specialisations after MBBS and follow the admission procedure.
 The medical institution from where the MBBS is completed must be registered with the World Directory of Medical Schools.

 Also Read: